Building Brighter Futures: BWA’s Education Programs in Africa

 THE CHALLENGES

-orphaned and destitute primary and secondary school students from Chad, Sierra Leone, Kenya, and Zimbabwe received quality education through school fees, sponsorship support programs, uniforms, school supplies, and recently built classrooms.
+Orphaned and destitute primary and secondary school students from Chad, Sierra Leone, Kenya, Cameroon, and Zimbabwe received quality education through school fees, sponsorship support programs, uniforms, school supplies, and recently built classrooms.

-Students in Ethiopia and Uganda benefited from tens of thousands of textbooks and reference books shipped to our partners there for distribution to schools.
+Students in Ethiopia benefited from tens of thousands of textbooks and reference books shipped to our partners there for distribution to schools.

 Latest News/Blogs